NEW: North Korea blocks South Korean workers from jointly run industrial complex

 North Korea’s decision comes as tensions on the Korean peninsula escalate over Kim Jong Un’s threats to wage war against the United States and South Korea.

-"The bottom line is simply that what Kim Jong Un is choosing to do is provocative.
-It is dangerous, reckless.
-The United States will not accept the DPRK (Democratic People's Republic of Korea) as a nuclear state," Kerry said during a joint briefing in Washington with South Korea Foreign Minister Yun Byung-se.
+“The bottom line is simply that what Kim Jong Un is choosing to do is provocative.
+It is dangerous, reckless,” Kerry said during a joint briefing in Washington with South Korean Foreign Minister Yun Byung-se.

 North Korea’s declaration that it would reopen the reactor demonstrates Kim’s commitment to the country’s nuclear weapons program that the international community has tried to persuade it to abandon.